nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `oedit` will block editing of a room number **if there are issues tagged to the room**.
 Run `idel` to [delete the issues](#delete-an-issue--idel) associated with the room before making further edits.
-    * This is done to prevent issues from being assigned to non-existent rooms by editing away a room's number after assigning an issue to it
+    * This is done to prevent issues from being assigned to non-existent rooms by editing away a room's number after assigning an issue to it.

 <div markdown="block" class="alert alert-info">
 :information_source: Room numbers are editable *in general* as renovation or re-numbering exercises may take place.